Overview

 * Value limit: allows a limited ETH value transferred

 <Info>Policies work like a logical AND.
-If an action has two policies, the transaction must pass both policies to be valid.</Info>
+If a function has two policies, the transaction must pass both policies to be valid.</Info>

 ## Usage